-- 1) The educational agency or institution shall hold the hearing within a reasonable time after it has received the request for the hearing from the parent or eligible child. - 2) The educational agency or institution shall give the parent or eligible student notice of the date, time, and place, reasonable in advance of the hearing. - 3) The hearing may be conducted by any individual, including an official of the educational agency or institution who does not have a direct interest in the outcome of the hearing. - 4) The educational agency or institution shall give the parent a full and fair opportunity to present evidence to challenge the content of the child's education records on the grounds that the information contained in the education records is inaccurate, misleading, or in violation of the privacy rights of the child.
-The parent may, at their own expense, be assisted or represented by one or more individuals of his or her own choice, including an attorney. - 5) The educational agency or institution shall make its decision in writing within a reasonable period of time after the hearing. - 6) The decision must be based solely on the evidence presented at the hearing, and must include a summary of the evidence and the reasons for the decision.
+- 1) The educational agency or institution shall hold the hearing within a reasonable time after it has received the request for the hearing from the parent or eligible student. - 2) The educational agency or institution shall give the parent or eligible student notice of the date, time, and place, reasonable in advance of the hearing. - 3) The hearing may be conducted by any individual, including an official of the educational agency or institution who does not have a direct interest in the outcome of the hearing. - 4) The educational agency or institution shall give the parent or eligible student a full and fair opportunity to present evidence to challenge the content of the student's education records on the grounds that the information contained in the education records is inaccurate, misleading, or in violation of the privacy rights of the student.
+The parent or eligible student may, at their own expense, be assisted or represented by one or more individuals of his or her own choice, including an attorney.

+- 5) The educational agency or institution shall make its decision in writing within a reasonable period of time after the hearing. - 6) The decision must be based solely on the evidence presented at the hearing, and must include a summary of the evidence and the reasons for the decision.